WilDev-Studios/hikari-wave/docs/index.md

     - [ ] Media sites (YouTube, SoundCloud, etc.) (planned)
 - [ ] Discord `DAVE` (planned)

+## Versioning & Stability Policy

+`hikari-wave` follows **Semantic Versioning** with a clear and practical stability model designed to balance rapid development with reliability.

+### Version Format

+`MAJOR.MINOR.PATCH`

+### Patch Releases (`x.y.z`)

+- Bug fixes and internal improvements only
+- No breaking changes
+- Always considered **stable**
+- No alpha (`a`) or beta (`b`) suffixes

+Patch releases are safe to upgrade to without code changes.

+### Minor Releases (`x.y.0`)

+- Introduce new features, subsystems, or configuration options
+- Existing public APIs generally preserved, but behavior may expand
+- May include **short-lived alpha/beta pre-releases** before stabilization

+Example releases flow:
+`0.4.0a1 -> 0.4.0b1 -> 0.4.0 -> 0.4.1`
+Pre-releases exist to gather feedback and catch issues early.
+Once stabilized, the same version is released as a stable minor.

+### Pre-Releases (`a`/`b`)

+- Used only for **new minor versions**
+- Intended for developers who want early access to new features
+- Not recommended for production unless you are testing upcoming functionality.

+### Backward Compatibility

+- Until `1.0.0`, backward compatibility is **best-effort**
+- Breaking changes may occur in minor versions, but will:
+    - Be clearly documented
+    - Never be silent
+    - Typically go through pre-releases first

+Once `1.0.0` is reached, stricter compatibility guarantees will apply.

+### Recommendation

+If you want maximum stability:

+- Pin to stable releases
+- Avoid alpha/beta versions

+If you want early access to new features:

+- Opt into pre-releases and report issues

+## Deprecation Policy

+To ensure stability while allowing `hikari-wave` to evolve, the project follows a structured and transparency deprecation process.

+### What is considered deprecated?

+A feature may be deprecated if it:

+- Has a better or more flexible replacement
+- Causes long-term maintenance or performance issues
+- Was part of an experimental or early design
+- Conflicts with newer architectural changes

+### Deprecation Process

+When a feature is deprecated:

+1. **Explicit Announcement**

+- The deprecation is documented in:
+    - The changelog
+    - The documentation (API docs)
+- A clear migration path is provided when possible

+2. **Runtime Warnings**

+- Deprecated features may emit a `DeprecationWarning`
+- Warnings are non-fatal and do not break existing code

+3. **Grace Period**

+- Deprecated features will remain available for at least **one full minor release**
+- Removal will not occur in the same release they are deprecated

+### Removal Timeline

+- **Pre-`1.0.0`**
+    - Breaking removals may occur in minor releases
+    - Deprecations will still receive advance notice whenever possible
+- **`1.0.0`+**
+    - Deprecated features will not be removed until the next **major version**
+    - Patch releases will *never* remove deprecated functionality

+### Backward Compatibility Guarantees

+- Patch releases (`x.y.z`) will:
+    - Never introduce breaking changes
+    - Never remove deprecated features
+- Minor releases (`x.y.0`) may:
+    - Introduce deprecations
+    - Include pre-releases (`a`/`b`) for feedback before stabilization

+### Experimental Features

+- APIs marked as **experimental** are exempt from the deprecation process
+- Experimental features may change or be removed without notice
+- Experimental status will always be clearly documented

+### User Responsibility

+Users are encouraged to:

+- Monitor release notes and changelogs
+- Address deprecation warnings promptly
+- Test against pre-releases when relying on newer or evolving features

 ## Contributing

 Bug reports and feature requests are welcome via GitHub Issues.